iNavFlight/inav/docs/Serial Gimbal.md

 The Serial Gimbal supports 2 differents inputs.

 ## PWM Channels
 This is the simplest way to control the Gimbal, as you can use your radio mixer and sliders to Control the gimbal by assigning RC channels to functions in the ```Configuration``` tab.
-You can control all 3 gimbal axis, plust the Gimbal sensitivity.
-Unlike the raw PWM input, gimbal modes are controlled by INAV modes and you can control roll channel as well, instead of wiring 4 servo outputs.
+You can control all 3 gimbal axis and unlike the raw PWM input, gimbal modes are controlled by INAV modes and you can control roll channel as well, instead of wiring 4 servo outputs.
 If an rc channel is set to 0, that input will be ignore and will be equivalent to a centered RC channel.
 So, if you setup the serial gimbal and don't assign any rc channels, it will stay centered, with default sensitivity and will obey the Gimbal MODES setup in the Modes tab.

 ## Headtracker Input
 Headtracker input is only used when you have a Headtracker device configured and the ```Gimbal Headtracker``` mode is active.